corybrunson/ggalluvial/cran-comments.md

 There were no ERRORs or WARNINGs.

-On several platforms, one NOTE flagged the example runtime issue above (with a 5s threshold).
+On some platforms, one NOTE flagged the example runtime issue above (with a 5s threshold).
 On one platform (Fedora Linux, R-devel, clang, gfortran), several NOTEs flagged additional example runtime issues.

 On one platform (Ubuntu Linux 16.04 LTS, R-release, GCC), one NOTE was due to **vdiffr** being suggested but not available, and two NOTEs flagged possibly invalid URLs, both of which have been verified.

 ### WinBuilder

 There were no ERRORs or WARNINGs.
-On the current release, one NOTE flagged the example runtime issue above.
+On some runs, one NOTE flagged the example runtime issue above.

 ## Downstream dependencies